-- For a linear approximation, set eosType to LINEAR), and you will need to specify the thermal and haline expansion coefficients, represented by the variables tAlpha (in K^{-1}) and sBeta (in $(g/kg)^{-1}$).
+- For a linear approximation, set eosType to LINEAR), and you will need to specify the thermal and haline expansion coefficients, represented by the variables tAlpha (in K-1) and sBeta (in (g/kg)-1).
 Because the model equations are written in terms of perturbations, a reference thermodynamic state needs to be specified.
-This is done through the 1-D arrays tRef and sRef. tRef specifies the reference potential temperature profile (in ${}^{\circ}C$ for the ocean and K for the atmosphere) starting from the level k=1.
-Similarly, sRef specifies the reference salinity profile (in g/kg) for the atmosphere. - MITgcm offers several approximations to the full (oceanic) non-linear equation of state that can be selected as eosType:
+This is done through the 1-D arrays tRef and sRef. tRef specifies the reference potential temperature profile (in °C for the ocean and K for the atmosphere) starting from the level k=1.
+Similarly, sRef specifies the reference salinity profile (in g/kg) for the ocean or the reference specific humidity profile (in g/kg) for the atmosphere. - MITgcm offers several approximations to the full (oceanic) non-linear equation of state that can be selected as eosType: